Andrea Horwath

-Andrea Horwath (/ˈhɔːrvæθ/; born October 24, 1962) is a Canadian politician who has been the 58th mayor of Hamilton since 2022.
-Horwath previously served as the member of Provincial Parliament (MPP) for Hamilton Centre from 2004 to 2022, as leader of the Ontario New Democratic Party (NDP) from 2009 to 2022 and as the leader of the Official Opposition in Ontario from 2018 to 2022.
+Andrea Lynn Horwath (/ˈhɔːrvæθ/; born October 24, 1962) is a Canadian politician who has served as the 58th mayor of Hamilton since 2022.
+Horwath served as the leader of the Ontario New Democratic Party (NDP) from 2009 to 2022 and as the leader of the Official Opposition from 2018 to 2022.

-She was the first woman to lead the Ontario New Democratic Party, and the third woman (after Lyn McLeod and Kathleen Wynne) to serve as leader of a political party with representation in the Ontario provincial legislature, being elected as leader at the 2009 Ontario NDP leadership convention.
+Horwath was first elected in 1997, when she won a seat on Hamilton City Council.
+In 2004, she was elected as the member of Provincial Parliament (MPP) for Hamilton Centre, a seat she would hold until 2022.
+Horwath was elected as the leader Ontario NDP at the party's 2009 leadership convention, and led the party through four provincial elections, before resigning in 2022.
+She was the first woman to lead the NDP, and the third woman (after Lyn McLeod and Kathleen Wynne) to serve as leader of a party with official party status in Ontario.

 During the 2018 provincial election, Horwath led the Ontario NDP to official opposition status after 23 years without government or official opposition status.
 The results of the 2022 provincial election, after which the Ontario NDP remained the official opposition, led to Horwath announcing her intention to resign as the leader of the Ontario NDP on the night of June 2, 2022.
 Her resignation took effect on June 28, 2022.

 On July 26, 2022, Horwath announced her candidacy for mayor of Hamilton, and resigned her seat in the provincial legislature on August 15, 2022.
-She was elected mayor on October 24, 2022, and was inaugurated on November 16.
+She was elected mayor on October 24, 2022, and was sworn in on November 15.

-Early life, education, early career
+Early life, education and early career

-Horwath was born and raised in Hamilton, Ontario, and has a Bachelor of Arts degree in Labour Studies from McMaster University.
-She worked part-time as a waitress to pay her way through university.
-Her father Andrew, an ethnic Hungarian, had immigrated to Canada from Slovakia, and worked on the assembly line at the Ford Motor Company plant in Oakville, Ontario.
+Andrea Lynn Horwath was born and raised in Stoney Creek.
+She is named after her father Andrew, an ethnic Hungarian who had immigrated to Canada from Slovakia, and worked on the assembly line at the Ford Motor Company plant in Oakville, Ontario.
 Her mother, Diane, is of French and Irish descent.